Ivo-Balbaert/The_Way_to_Jai/3_Compiling_and_running_your_first_program/3_Compiling_and_running_your_first_program.md

   print("After exiting\n"); // <= this will never print!
 }
 ```
+Statements coming after `exit` will never be executed.
 `exit` can pass an integer to the OS, so that a script which invoked our Jai program could act upon the returned value.
 Typical is:
    0: everything is OK